-Kevin Menzie runs a local web strategy, design, and development agency called Slice of Lime and uses Adobe Illustrator on a daily basis.
+Kevin Menzie is the Office Director at Pivotal Labs in Boulder.
 In his free time, Kevin draws cartoons using a pencil, a scanner, and Adobe Illustrator.
 Samples of his illustration work can be seen on his website: http://www.kevinmenzie.com/.

 With 35 years in the film and video production world, Lowel Pierce has done a little of everything and enjoyed the variety.
 A Colorado native and graduate of CSU in Technical Journalism, Lowel has worked as a TV news photographer, a cinematographer in Saudi Arabia, a partner in a video production company.
 As both one-man-band and freelance Director of Photography for 22 years, Lowel has worked on indie features, shorts, documentaries, TV commercials, and high-end corporate productions earning a CINE Golden Eagle, Heartland Emmies, and Videographer Awards of Distinction.

-Dana Romanoff is an award-winning photographer and multimedia producer using art as activism to raise awareness of key issues in society.
-Her clients include National Geographic Society, The Women’s Foundation of Colorado, LifeQuest Transitions, Reportage-by-Getty Images, The New York times and numerous other editorial, commercial and humanitarian-aid organizations.
-Dana’s work is published and exhibited around the globe and she has received numerous international recognition including the 2011 Blue Earth Alliance Award, shortlist for the 2010 Anthropographia Multimedia and Human Rights Award, and was part of a team of reporters awarded finalist for a Gold Medal Pulitzer Prize in Public Service.
+Dana Romanoff is an award-winning photographer and filmmaker using art as activism to raise awareness of key issues in society.
+Her clients include National Geographic Society, The Women - s Foundation of Colorado, LifeQuest Transitions, Reportage-by-Getty Images, The New York times and numerous other editorial, commercial and humanitarian-aid organizations.
+Dana - s work is published and exhibited around the globe and she has received numerous international recognition including the 2011 Blue Earth Alliance Award, shortlist for the 2010 Anthropographia Multimedia and Human Rights Award, and was part of a team of reporters awarded finalist for a Gold Medal Pulitzer Prize in Public Service.

 Bethany Siegler of UniqueThink helps build your complete online presence and find cost-effective marketing solutions.
 Bethany has created online marketing campaigns for musical artists as distinct as Frank Black (Pixies) and David Wilcox, software developers as diverse as Wild Divine and OfficeTime, and local independent businesses like The Video Station and Boulder Weekly.
 She has represented major corporations like SONY and Budweiser, yet prefers to find solutions for smaller companies, often by building sustainable websites and blogs in WordPress.

-Dave Taylor has been involved with the Internet since 1980 and is widely recognized as an expert on both technical and business issues.
-He has been published over a thousand times, launched four Internet-related startup companies, has written twenty business and technical books and holds both an MBA and MS Ed.
-Dave maintains four weblogs: The Business Blog at Intuitive.com, Ask Dave Taylor, Dave On Film, and Attachment Parenting Blog.
-Dave is an award-winning speaker, sought after conference and workshop participant and frequent guest on radio and pod programs.
+Dave Taylor has been involved with the Internet for decades and is widely recognized as an expert on both technical and business issues.
+He has been published over a thousand times, launched four Internet-related startup companies, has written twenty-two business and technical books and holds both an MBA and MS Ed.
+You can find Dave online at Ask Dave Taylor.com, on his GoFatherhood parenting blog or on Twitter as @DaveTaylor.
+Dave is an award-winning speaker, popular conference and workshop participant and frequent guest on radio and podcast programs.